 The Dachshund Shepherd’s lifespan today is estimated to be 7 to 14 years old.

 One of the main concerns depending on your pup’s build is Intervertebral Disc Disease.
 IVDD is a neurological condition that affects the cushioning in between the vertebrae of the spinal column.
 The discs can bulge, and herniate causing paralysis, severe pain, and sometimes nerve damage.

 This breed, in addition, has a long list of conditions that are common with the two breeds, such as:

 - Bloat: When the stomach fills up with gas, food, or fluid and the stomach flips, which if not treated urgently can result in death.

 - Degenerative Myelopathy

 - Hip Dysplasia and elbow dysplasia are when the joint does not develop properly and can cause instability and even deterioration.

-- Eye conditions being cataracts and progressive retinal atrophy.
+- Eye conditions (Check in details) being cataracts and progressive retinal atrophy.